progit/progit/pl/07-customizing-git/01-chapter7.markdown

 	$ git config --global merge.tool kdiff3

-Jeżeli uruchomić tą komendę, zamiast ustawienia plików `extMerge` i `extDiff`, Git będzie używał KDiff3 do rozwiązywania konfliktów i standardowego narzędzia Git diff do pokazywania różnic.
+Jeżeli uruchomić tę komendę, zamiast ustawienia plików `extMerge` i `extDiff`, Git będzie używał KDiff3 do rozwiązywania konfliktów i standardowego narzędzia Git diff do pokazywania różnic.

 <!-- If you run this instead of setting up the `extMerge` and `extDiff` files, Git will use KDiff3 for merge resolution and the normal Git diff tool for diffs. -->